EdDataScienceEES/tutorial-RachelBrown03/CC-investigating-CLT.md

 ## Importance of the Central Limit Theorem
 {: #Importance}

 The CLT is fundamental to statistical theory.
-The term "central" in its name highlights the theorem's importance in statistics.
+The term "**central**" in its name highlights the theorem's importance in statistics.

 The key takeaway from the CLT is  is that statistical theories that apply to normal distributions can also be applied to many problems that involve non-normal distributions.